coreos/coreos-assembler/docs/kola/external-tests.md

 at least the specified amount of memory is used.
 On QEMU, this is equivalent to the `--memory` argument to `qemuexec`.
 This is currently only enforced on `qemu-unpriv`.

+The `exclusive` key takes a boolean value.
+If `true`, the test will be run by itself in its own VM such that other tests do not conflict with it.
+If this key is marked `false`, the test is run with other "non-exclusive" tests.
+If a test is simple and is not expected to conflict with other tests, it should be marked `exclusive: false`.
+When the `exclusive` key is not provided, tests are marked `exclusive: true` by default.

 More recently, you can also (useful for shell scripts) include the JSON file inline per test, like this: